Current Features

 • Typical use: keeping track of customers, suppliers, repeat contacts, and relationship history over time.

 Nilo includes a website area for businesses that want the website kept inside the same product rather than handled as a completely separate system.
-The current workflow supports uploading and publishing static site versions, reviewing deployment history, and rolling back to an earlier version when needed.
+The current workflow supports uploading and publishing static site versions, reviewing deployment history, rolling back to an earlier version when needed, and managing widget snippets from one setup surface.

-• What it is: website publishing, deployment history, rollback, and the current embeddable contact form widget.
+• What it is: website publishing, deployment history, rollback, shared widget setup, and embeddable contact form, chatbot, and news feed widgets.

-• What it does: keeps the business website and basic lead capture inside the same operating setup as the rest of the work.
+• What it does: keeps the business website, customer inquiries, automated website replies, and simple website updates inside the same operating setup as the rest of the work.

 Content Studio For Images